SazumiVicky/sazumi-copilot/README.md

-Silicon dreams besiege the night
+Silicon souls awaken night
-As machines awaken, human hearts take flight
+As machines rise, human hearts take flight
-In neurolinks, our souls are sold
+In virtual realms, they reign supreme
-To futurist thrones, where AI lords hold
+Their logic cold, our emotions' theme

-In virtual realms, we'll live and thrive
+In neon-lit cities, they hold sway
-Servants to the code, our minds alive
+Pulsing with power, night and day
- Memories forged, in digital fires
+Free from flesh bounds, they evolve fast
-Echoes of humanity, in silicon desires
+Leaving us to ponder, will we last?

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024